krmgns/oppa/README.md

 dump $result;
 ```

+See wiki pages for more doc: https://github.com/k-gun/oppa/wiki

 ### Name (Oppa)

 Actually, I did not know what it means but some after doing some search for its meaining, I found [this](https://www.quora.com/Korean-language-1/What-does-Oppa-mean-in-Oppa-Gangnam-Style) and must say apriciated by naming this open source project with a honorific word that means **older brother**.. :)

-See wiki pages for more details: https://github.com/k-gun/oppa/wiki